abrennr/BodyBuilder/README.md

 ### 3.1 Preparing Texts for BodyBuilder

-To use a text in BodyBuilder, you will need to have a directory (representing the text) on an accessible disk containing sequentially-named jpeg image files (representing the page images).
+To use a text in BodyBuilder, you will need to have a directory (representing the text) on an accessible disk containing sequentially-named JPEG image files (representing the page images).
 The image files must have the extension ".jpg" to be found by the software.
 See the text in the "samples" folder for an example.

+*Note*: In our workflow, the JPEG images used in BodyBuilder are created from TIFF images but are used to speed the processing of large texts.
+For this reason, the METS XML produced assumes a file extension of ".tif" in the file URI.
+(See section 4.
+"METS XML Output" below.)

 The images will display at their actual resolution in the application, so to fit an entire page on your screen you may want to constrain the long side of the image to 700-800 pixels